 A more granular blend could be on certain data points on a chart by using a date, measure value and category.
 This type of information can be extremely valuable as you collect more history and data over time.
 For example, line or operations managers can add information about certain data points before the dash is presented to senior leadership.
 This type of qualitative data intake could happen monthly, quarterly or annually.

 Your transactional data may currently live in an enterprise database such as Oracle, SQL Server or a cloud location.
-However, you qualitative data you want to blend can simply live in M.S.
+However, your qualitative data you want to blend can simply live in M.S.
 Excel, Access or Google Sheets for example.
-Do not use SharePoint because there are issues with data refresh when using odata sources with Tableau.

-Lack of data governance you might say?
-I encourage you to engage your data governance teams if you have one and your architects to incorporate this useful feature.
+Lack of data governance, you might say, but I encourage you to engage your data governance team if you have one and your architects to incorporate this useful feature.
 Other considerations may involve security.
 You may ask yourself if all the users already using the dash should also have access to this qualitative information.
 One important note is that you should be able to see the qualitative data right after it is entered and the user clicks the refresh button on the dash.

 Check out the demonstration video here: Profit Dash Video

-Copyright © 2019 Thoughtful Logic - All Rights Reserved.
+Copyright © 2023 Thoughtful Logic LLC- All Rights Reserved.